 - Form 2 wells in the tomato sauce and break the quail eggs into those wells.
 Add 2-3 olives grind some pepper to taste.

-- Place these in the oven for 5-8 min till the quail eggs are done to how you want those done, soft or very well done.
+- Place these on the prepared tray and put in the oven for 5-8 min till the quail eggs are done to how you want those done – cooked soft or very well done.

 - When ready, take out of the oven sprinkle the parsley over some red chillies if you choose to use and serve while nice and hot.
 This can also be enjoyed cold later on.